DavyLss/offline-passbolt/README.md

 - `certs/passbolt.crt`
 - `certs/passbolt.key`

-These should match `PASSBOLT_FQDN` and come from the customer's internal PKI when possible.
+These files should match `PASSBOLT_FQDN` and ideally come from the customer's internal PKI.

 If no certificate files are present, `preflight.sh` generates a local self-signed certificate automatically.
-That fallback is useful for lab, demo, or validation use.
-It should be replaced before production handover.
+That fallback is useful for lab, demo, or validation use, but it should be replaced before production handover.

 ### 4. Install